azvoleff/so-simple-theme/_posts/2014-03-25-analyzing-forest-change-with-gfcanalysis.md

 ![center](/content/2014-03-25-analyzing-forest-change-with-gfcanalysis/tiles_versus_aoi.png)

-Check to see if these tiles are already present locally, and download them if they are not.
-By default the "first" and "last" composite surface reflectance images are not downloaded.
-To also download these images specify

-Check to see if these tiles are already present locally, and download them if they are not.
+Now, check to see if these tiles are already present locally, and download them if they are not.
 By default the "first" and "last" composite surface reflectance images are not downloaded.
 To also download these images specify `first_and_last=TRUE`.